Witch trials in New York: Winifred Benham

 In 1690s, Winifred King Benham and her daughter Winifred were thrice tried for witchcraft in Wallingford, Connecticut, the last of such trials in New England.
 Even though they were found innocent, they were compelled to leave Wallingford and settle in Staten Island.

 Witch of Esperance

 In the late 1700s, an unnamed woman known as the "Witch of Esperance," near Cobleskill, was a French woman residing in the town after her husband's death.
 She was accused of witchcraft by local residents and blamed for causing failed crops and livestock deaths.
 The woman did not speak English and was not able to defend herself against the accusations.
-Instead of charging her through the justice system, local villages instead decided to shoot her through window as she prepared dinner one evening.
+Instead of charging her through the justice system, local villagers instead decided to shoot her through window as she prepared dinner one evening.
 Due to their belief that burying a witch under a tree could prevent her from "enacting revenge" on them in the afterlife, the woman was buried upside down in an unmarked grave under a pine tree on the north side of the village.